 • Mobile communication devices are not permitted during class time.
 This includes cell phone and laptops.
-If you are noticed using one, you will be asked to leave the classroom.
+If you are noticed using one, you will be called out.
+If you continue to use technology for non-class related reasons, you will be asked to leave the classroom.
 If you require a laptop for notetaking, please speak with the instructor.
 In such cases, you will be asked to sit in the first couple of rows of seats.